US warns China it stands behind South China Sea ruling and is committed to Philippine defense - KVIA

 Washington counters that its naval presence in the South China Sea supports freedom of navigation under international maritime law.

+“Facts show that the United States is an out-and-out ‘South China Sea security risk maker,'” Tian said.

+In his statement Sunday, Blinken called on China to “take steps to reassure the international community that it is committed to the rules-based maritime order that respects the rights of all countries, big and small.”

 “Nowhere is the rules-based maritime order under greater threat than in the South China Sea.
-The People’s Republic of China (PRC) continues to coerce and intimidate Southeast Asian coastal states, threatening freedom of navigation in this critical global throughway,” Blinken said in Sunday’s statement, referring to China by its official name.
+The People’s Republic of China (PRC) continues to coerce and intimidate Southeast Asian coastal states, threatening freedom of navigation in this critical global throughway,” the US secretary of state said, referring to China by its official name.

 He called on China to “take steps to reassure the international community that it is committed to the rules-based maritime order that respects the rights of all countries, big and small.”